Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Monte-Carlo Simulations

-Comparing our test to the bivariate VAR in Table \ref{tab:biva}, it is clear that our proposed PDS-LM is very robust to omitted variable bias, unlike the bivariate test, whose size distortions increase with both the sample size and the number of variables, with sizes of 45\% observed for the sample sizes we consider in our application in \ref{sec:appl2}.
-We will further elaborate on this difference in our empirical applications in Section \ref{sec:appl}.
-The results of robustness to misspecification of the lag length order: $p=2$ instead of $p=1$, are reported in Table \ref{tab:3} in Appendix A. As the size distortions across the range of considered DGPs are only marginally higher for large $K$ and $T$ comparatively small, the test appears to be quite robust to this misspecification.
+The results of robustness to misspecification of the lag length order with $p=2$ instead of $p=1$ are reported in Table \ref{tab:3} in Appendix \ref{app_additionalsim}.
+As the size distortions across the range of considered DGPs are only marginally higher for large $K$ and $T$ comparatively small, the test appears to be quite robust to this misspecification.
 Again, BIC seems to be the best choice for tuning the penalty for all DGPs.
-Unreported simulations (available upon request) further show that the finite sample adjustment for the test performed in Step 5b of the algorithm is able to substantially reduce size distortions in small samples compared to the asymptotic version of Step 5a.
+Unreported simulations (available upon request) further show that the finite sample adjustment for the test performed in Step 3b of the algorithm is able to substantially reduce size distortions in small samples compared to the asymptotic version of Step 3a.